ColinPitrat/caprice32/README.md

 # Basic usage

-See the manual page for invocation arguments, key mapping, and other details.
+See the [manual page](http://htmlpreview.github.io/?https://github.com/ColinPitrat/caprice32/blob/master/doc/man.html) for more details.
 If you are really lost, you can simply invoke the emulator without any argument, then press F1 to get the in-emulator menu.

 # Help needed